Significance Of Diwali

 Light is a symbol of divinity, knowledge in contrast to the darkness that signifies evil, sorrow, ignorant.
 It is natural to feel well and bright when the place is well lit, unlike the feeling of depression and low when the place is too dark.
 Light brings inner happiness, health, joy, and prosperity along with its link to divinity.

 Beyond Lights and Lakshmi prayer Diwali is a great time to reflect on life and make changes.
-Diwali is not only a festival to honor Devi Lakshmi, Goddess of wealth but also time for making the house clean and repainted, women buy gold, silver, and utensils on Dhan Teras and not only invoking the Goddess of wealth by prayers but also physically running the home in a better way.
+Diwali is not only a festival to honor Devi Lakshmi, Goddess of wealth but also a time for making the house clean and repainted, women buy gold, silver, and utensils on Dhan Teras and not only invoke the Goddess of wealth by prayers but also physically running the home in a better way.

 “Om asato ma sadgamaya, Tamaso ma jyotir gamaya, Mrityor ma amritam gamaya.”

 Lead us from falsehood to truth; from Darkness to light; from death to immortality and from Lethargy to Activity.

 The essential principle of Vedic culture is eternal, universal, and is applicable to the past, present, and future.
 The alternate for the Vedic culture is Human culture or Universal culture.

 Where the aspects of human personality are fourfold: there are four goals of life (dharma, artha, kama & moksha).